stephenneale/seng371-group16/as-developers/rd.md

 ### 4.1 User Interfaces

+The user interface is the primary interface of this system, as it is otherwise quite self-contained.
+Students and instructors access the system by way of a web-app, which shows (in the case of students) all courses that they are registered to and can view, and (in the case of instructors) all courses that they administer.
+Users can interact with this in a standard web-app fashion (point with mouse pointer and click, keyboard, etc), as a later-stage goal this interface should be accessible to users with a wide variety of ability.
+In particular, it should play nice with screen readers, and shouldn't communicate essential information using colour in a way that would cause difficulties for people with colour blindness.

 ### 4.2 Hardware Interfaces

+Given that this is primarily a software system, hardware details will be left to a cloud service vendor such as Amazon AWS, Google Cloud, or Microsoft Azure.
+We only require that the service be performant (as described in section 5 of this document), which does involve hardware considerations, but those are outside the scope of this document.

 ### 4.3 Software Interfaces

+The system will interface with a database to durably store information.

 ### 4.4 Communications Interfaces

+The system will be accessible through the Internet, so that students and instructors can view their courses from anywhere with an Internet connection.

 ## 5 Other Non-Functional Requirements